Woman shot and killed in Spokane Valley during drug deal turned robbery identified in court documents

 The woman in the backseat pulled out a gun and pointed it at Simpson and Davis, who were in the front seats of the vehicle.

-The woman demanded Davis hand over her cash and everything else she had, Simpson told police.
+The woman demanded Davis hand over cash and everything else she had, Simpson told police.

 The shooter got out of the car and ran, Simpson said.